dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 These transforms are known as *affine* transforms.
 Affine transforms always preserve parallel lines and never cause a coordinate or size to become infinite.

-> [!IMPORTANT]
-> The .NET MAUI `VisualElement` class also supports the following transform properties: `TranslationX`, `TranslationY`, `Scale`, `Rotation`, `RotationX`, and `RotationY`.
+The .NET MAUI `VisualElement` class also supports the following transform properties: `TranslationX`, `TranslationY`, `Scale`, `Rotation`, `RotationX`, and `RotationY`.
 However, there are several differences between `Microsoft.Maui.Graphics` transforms and `Microsoft.Maui.Controls.VisualElement` transforms:

->
-> - `Microsoft.Maui.Graphics` transforms are methods, while `VisualElement` transforms are properties.
+- `Microsoft.Maui.Graphics` transforms are methods, while `VisualElement` transforms are properties.
 Therefore, `Microsoft.Maui.Graphics` transforms perform an operation while `VisualElement` transforms set a state. `Microsoft.Maui.Graphics` transforms apply to subsequently drawn graphics objects, but not to graphics objects that are drawn before the transform is applied.
 In contrast, a `VisualElement` transform applies to a previously rendered element as soon as the property is set.
 Therefore, `Microsoft.Maui.Graphics` transforms are cumulative as methods are called, while `VisualElement` transforms are replaced when the property is set with another value.
-> - `Microsoft.Maui.Graphics` transforms are applied to the `ICanvas` object, while `VisualElement` transforms are applied to `VisualElement` derived object.
+- `Microsoft.Maui.Graphics` transforms are applied to the `ICanvas` object, while `VisualElement` transforms are applied to `VisualElement` derived object.
-> - `Microsoft.Maui.Graphics` transforms are relative to the upper-left corner of the `ICanvas`, while `VisualElement` transforms are relative to the upper-left corner of the `VisualElement` to which they are applied.
+- `Microsoft.Maui.Graphics` transforms are relative to the upper-left corner of the `ICanvas`, while `VisualElement` transforms are relative to the upper-left corner of the `VisualElement` to which they are applied.

 ## Translate transform